cfiet/cfiet.github.io/src/documents/posts/2018/learning-rust-part1.html.md

 unique and interesting experience.
 I feel it's an amazing opportunity to re-start this blog and share some of my thoughts, hopefully learning on the way and showing some of the cool stuff I'm making.

-So stay tuned, tomorrow I'm planning to share quite a long write-up on why, out of all the languages out there, I've decided to spend my time on Rust.